-Do you want to learn how to make essential oils at home?
+Want to learn how to make essential oils at home?
 Then this post is for you!
-We offer some basic information about the methods and equipment needed for the extraction, distillation, and cultivation of your own aromatherapy oils.
+You will get the information about the methods and equipment needed for the extraction, distillation, and cultivation of your own aromatherapy essential oils.

-They are extracted from specific plants or fruits through distillation and should be stored in airtight, light-resistant containers.
+There is nothing mystical or overtly difficult about producing essential oils.
+They are simply products extracted from certain medicinal herbs, plants and fruits through distillation and then stored in airtight, and light-resistant containers.

 How To Make Essential Oils At Home.